 8. Provide a habitat for birds and other wildlife.

 9. Help children to reconnect with their food.

-Southall Transition have partnered with the Tree Council who have provided the necessary expertise to get this project under way with additional help from Ealing Council’s park rangers and the Community Champions Coordinator.
+Southall Transition originally partnered with the Tree Council who provided the necessary expertise to get this project under way.
+Additional assistance was provided by Ealing Council’s park rangers and the Community Champions Coordinator.

-We are recruiting local volunteers to help plant the orchards.
-Students from nearby schools and children from local scout groups have helped and are likely to be joining us again at various stages of the project.
+We recruited local volunteers to help plant the orchards.
+Students from nearby schools and children from local scout groups helped during phase 1 and 2 and are likely to be joining us again during upcoming stages of the project.

-We hope to train our volunteers to a high standard so that they can become ‘Tree Wardens’ and continue to care for the trees beyond the initial planting stage.
+We hope to train our volunteers to a high standard so that they can continue to care for the trees beyond the initial planting stage.
 Some of the fruit will be harvested by our volunteers and shared with the community.

 How you can help: